 Contact three to five solar companies to receive free, detailed quotes.
 Quotes should clearly explain all costs and list the exact solar components included.
 By comparing multiple quotes, you can identify the option that best fits your budget.

 Top-notch solar installations should come with strong workmanship and performance warranties.
 A workmanship guarantee covers installation defects, such as poor wiring, cracks in the panels, or poor alignment.
 A performance warranty guarantees a minimum energy output.
-Comprehensive guarantees show that a solar company believes in its work.
+Comprehensive warranties show that a solar company believes in its work.

 Incentive Amount: